sp-2211/Google-Solution-Challenge/readme.md

-*Install Arduino IDE
+1. Install Arduino IDE

-*Install the drivers need for the board
+2. Install the drivers need for the board

-*Type the program in Arduino IDE
+3. Type the program in Arduino IDE

-*Compile the program
+4. Compile the program

-*Select the port
+5. Select the port

-*Select the board
+6. Select the board

-*upload the code to the connected board
+7. Upload the code to the connected board

-*After compiling the code starts to run
+8. After compiling the code starts to run